Studies and Reports

 - Economic Benefits of Housatonic Railroad Passenger Service (2010) by Stephen Sheppard of the Center for Creative Community Development in Williamstown, MA.
 This report analyzes the economic impact that restoring passenger service to the Berkshire Line would have on the communities it serves, and is useful for anyone wishing to know more about the economic effects of passenger service on this line.

-- Projected Ridership Study (2010) by Julie Pokela of Market Street Research in Northampton, MA.
+- Projected Ridership Study MSR 2010 by Julie Pokela of Market Street Research in Northampton, MA.
 This study gives estimates for projected ridership along the Berkshire Line based on a survey of Berkshire and Litchfield Counties.

-- Station Location Study (2014) by the Berkshire Regional Planning Commission in Pittsfield, MA.
+- Housatonic Rail Station Locations Study 2014 by the Berkshire Regional Planning Commission in Pittsfield, MA.
 This study examines a wide range of options for stations along the Berkshire Line in Massachusetts, ultimately recommending downtown stations in Pittsfield, Lee, and Great Barrington, with the possibility of an additional station in Sheffield.

 - Inland Route Service Development Plan (2016) by Northern New England Intercity Rail Initiative (NNEIRI) in Springfield, MA.
 This study examines a plan put forward by the Pioneer Valley Planning Commission for potential intercity rail service on two routes (Boston and Montreal, Canada and Boston to New Haven, CT) via Springfield, MA.
 While NNEIRI’s proposed route does not serve Pittsfield or Berkshire County, it vastly improves service along the Inland Route between Boston and Springfield and many of the proposed upgrades are necessary in order to eventually expand service between Boston and Pittsfield.